GregMefford/gregmefford.github.io/source/_posts/2014-09-24-analyzing-cisco-asa-firewall-logs-with-logstash.markdown

 After doing some Google searches, I found that several people were trying to do this with varying levels of success, but no one had yet documented even an 80% solution.
 The best I could find was [a gist by dav3860][dav3860_gist], which gave me a great start on how to parse some of the [many, many Cisco ASA syslog message formats][asa_syslog].
 Unfortunately, this gist didn't cover many of the message formats that I wanted to analyze from my environment and didn't capture all of the available data fields from the messages.
-Seeing that there was demand for it on the mailing list and no one else seemed to have a good solution, I took it upon myself to do it myself.
+Seeing that there was demand for it on the mailing list and no one else seemed to have a good solution, I decided to figure it out myself and contribute the result back to the community.

 [dav3860_gist]: https://gist.github.com/dav3860/5345656
 [asa_syslog]: http://www.cisco.com/en/US/docs/security/asa/syslog-guide/logmsgs.html

 ## Stand Back, I Know Regular Expressions

-iI started by collecting a large-ish sample of about half a million events from my production environment.
+I started by collecting a large-ish sample of about half a million events from my production environment.
 The ASA Device Manager (ASDM) software made this process pretty easy, if a bit tedious, by providing a file manager to download the log files from its internal Flash memory.
 This allowed me to iteratively develop Grok expression against a known corpus of data.
 When I hit an edge-case that failed to parse for some reason, I could tweak the expression and try again with the same input.